benzookapi/shopify-barebone-app-sample/README.md

 2. Build and run the app server locally or in cloud platforms.
 All settings are described in ./package.json.

 ```
-Build Command = npm install && npm run build (= cd frontend && npm install && npm run build && rm -rf ../public && mv dist ../public && mv ../public/index.html ../views/index.html  *Replacing Koa view files with Vite buit code)
+Build command = npm install && npm run build (= cd frontend && npm install && npm run build && rm -rf ../public && mv dist ../public && mv ../public/index.html ../views/index.html  *Replacing Koa view files with Vite buit code)

 Start command = npm run start (= node app.js)
 ```

-If you run locally, you need to ngrok tunnel for public URL as follows.
+3. If you run locally, you need to ngrok tunnel for public URL as follows (commands above are usable in Render dashboard settings).

 ```
 cd NGROK_DIR && ngrok http 3000
 ```

-Build and Start Command above are usable for Render settings. https://dashboard.render.com/

-3. Set `YOUR_APP_URL` (your Ngrok or other platform URL) and `YOUR_APP_URL/callback` endpoint to your app settings.
+4. Set `YOUR_APP_URL` (your ngrok or other platform URL) and `YOUR_APP_URL/callback` endpoint to your app settings.

-4. (For PostgreSQL user only,) create the used table in tour database (in psql command or other tools).
+5. (For PostgreSQL user only,) create the used table in tour database (in psql command or other tools).

 ```
 CREATE TABLE shops ( _id VARCHAR NOT NULL PRIMARY KEY, data json NOT NULL, created_at TIMESTAMP NOT NULL, updated_at TIMESTAMP NOT NULL );